Pratham34/Face-Recognition-Based-Attendance-System-using-Flask-ML-OpenCV/README.md

-# Face-Recognition-Based-Attendance-System-using-Flask-and-ML
+# Face Recognition Based Attendance System (web app) using Flask and ML(Computer Vision)

 Here comes the ultimate project of machine learning based web app which is Face Recognition Based Attendance system .

-Here we are simply running the flask app using the 'flask run' command .
+This amazing ML(computer vision) based web app was created by me and my 3 other friends , as part of a hackathon conducted by our college .

+Here's how this works :-

 As it is a fresh run , there are 0 users in database.

 Lets add a face/user.

+The app is gonna capture 100 images of the student for adding it to the database.These images will be used by a KNN model for training purpose.

-Now we can see that now , the number of users in in our database become 1.
+Now we can see that  the number of users in in our database has become 1.

 Now lets add one more face from internet.